malfter/ansible-role-fstab_mounts/README.md

 ```

 This means we need to create the following Ansible variable before creating
-entries for any other mounts (the order is important here):
+entries for any other mounts:

 ```yaml
 mounts_boot: